lizhanmit/learning-notes/git-note/git-note.md

 #### Collaboration

-When you push your local dev branch to remote origin/dev, if there is a conflict, which means you are behind the remote, you should pull the remote first, then fix conflict, then push again.
+When you pushing your local dev branch to remote origin/dev, if there is a conflict, which means you are behind the remote, you should pull the remote first, then fix conflict, then push again.
 Steps:

 1. If getting "no tracking information" message, you need to set up linkage between local dev branch and remote dev. `git branch --set-upstream-to=origin/dev dev`.
 2. Pull the remote to local. `git pull`.
 3. Fix conflict.
 Add and commit.
 4. Push again. `git push origin dev`.

+When you are going to merge your feature branch to develop branch, follow the below steps:

+1. Check out your feature branch.
+2. `git pull origin develop` in terminal.
+3. If there are conflicts, in Intellij IDEA, click "Version Control" tab at the bottom.
+4. Click "Resolve" -> "Merge" button.
+5. Select what you want to accept.
+6. Commit.
+7. Push.
+8. Merge or pull request on GitHub.

 #### Rebase